Is My Landlord Responsible For Damage to My Property?

 If you are burglarized, the bad news is you may have lost things that are irreplaceable or had damage to your property.

-The good news is that if you have renters insurance, you can file a claim to replace your items.
+The good news is that you can file a claim to replace your items if you have renters insurance.

 But who pays when a thief breaks into your rental by kicking your door open or shattering the glass of your windows?